danwaz/grunt-boilerplate/README.md

     grunt dist

-Grunt Boilerplate also let's you deploy specific files and folders.
+Grunt Boilerplate also let's you deploy a subset of files and folders.
 These commands come in handy if you need to make a quick update without pushing the entire project.
 They include:

     grunt dist_base
     grunt dist_img